 Absorption heat exchangers

-The Absorption Heat Exchanger is used to actively reduce the return flow in large heat transfer stations.
+The Absorption Heat Exchanger is used to actively reduce the return flow temperature in large heat transfer stations.
 It uses the higher flow temperature on the primary side to actively reduce the return temperature.
 The higher the difference in flow temperatures between the primary and secondary side, the lower the return temperature.
 Compared to a heat exchanger as heat transfer station, the return flow of the primary network can often be up to 20 Kelvin colder.

 In district heating networks: